Tom De Cock (football manager)

 Tom De Cock (born 12 October 1973) is a Belgian football coach.
 After managing the youth ranks at OH Leuven, De Cock started as assistant manager for the A-squad of OH Leuven in the Belgian Second Division under Rudi Cossey in 2007, even taking over as caretaker manager for a brief period in 2008, between the sudden resignation of Cossey and the appointment of Marc Wuyts.
 Later he moved to Woluwe-Zaventem, to become head coach, followed by several other teams mainly at the second, third and fourth level of Belgian football.
-Currently, he is the manager of Lebbeke in the Belgian Division 3.
+Currently, he is the manager of Wetteren in the Belgian Division 2.

 Main successes of De Cock include promotions with Overijse (in 2015) and Aalst (in 2017).